martinkadlec0/harous-leashed-fences/notes.md

 - Therefore, an entity can be holder of multiple entities, BUT each entity can have only one holder

 # TODO
-- Fix: knots destroyed by projectile/punching don't drop knot-to-knot leads
 - Investigate: Knot removal when fence is destroyed (Vanilla does something I don't know about)
     - Maybe Leashable.tickLeash?
 - Investigate: Does $ in mixin field names have special funcionality or is it just a wayto indicate?
 - Refactor: LeashData isKnotConnection
 - Feature: Mod Menu droop config

-- What about ability for player to hold multiple knots without tying them together?